mdarnowski/TicTacToe/README.md

     -->Player

-            Program checks users input to create new ServerSocket with the integer taken as a parameter that represents TCP port.
+            Program checks users input to create a new ServerSocket with the integer taken as a parameter that represents TCP port.
             ServerSocket will listen for new clients over the network.
             If connection is established, program creates a new Player and adds him to the ArrayList of 'players' (list of players without a game).

-        run()
             --reacting to the commands from the client

                 "PLAY"
                     Player ads himself to the que of players wanting to play and checks if there is another player willing to play with him.
-                    If there are no opponents available, player sends to the client: "MESSAGE Waiting for opponent...".
+                    If there are no opponents available, player sends to the client:
+                    "MESSAGE Waiting for opponent...".
-                    Two willing to compete players form a game ('TicTacToe' - explained latter).
+                    Two willing to compete players form a game ('TicTacToe').

                     callGame()
                         Sends information who starts the battle to the server by ' WELCOME + mark '. 'mark' ('X' or 'O') - char assigned by the TicTacToe class.

                 "LIST"
                     Server forms a list of logged in players(players with game and players without a game) and packs information from this list to a String message.
                     Sends list with prefix "LIST IS".

                  "RESTART"